cloud2ai/kb_builder/README.md

 ## Overview

-This project is designed to analyze the online documentation at docs.oneprocloud.com and upload the results to the Dify knowledge base.
-The documentation is structured using VuePress.
+This project provides tools for converting various document formats into text suitable for Dify knowledge base import.
+It includes support for VuePress documentation and Excel files.

 ## Prerequisites